benscott/scratchpads-training/classification/importing-classification.rst

 Importing a classification
 ==========================

-Scratchpads provides a service to import classifcations from `Catalogue of Life`_.
+Scratchpads provides a service to import classifications from `Catalogue of Life`_.

 The names provided by this service are currently a little out of date, from 2014 and 2015, but will be updated soon.